tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### todo

+-   add content: where i mention all the intro resources in what is utopia, mb add explicit 'one should be enough' for you to get started
 -   [x] skim utopia blog -- steal phrasing to explain, collect links to specific topics, take general notes
 -   [x] work on intro: more personable, move what will i learn before wtf?
 -   [x] fix: extra space before links wtf